yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 quote REBOOT #tell the router to reboot quit
 }}}
 '''Getting the LAN connection to work'''

 Generally the router won't work until the second bootup.
+Leave it for a minute or two on the first bootup as it runs some scripts to set itself up.

-But if you reboot several times and it doesn't work, you may need to enable the correct setting for the ethernet device
+If you reboot several times and your modem doesn't work (on some firmware versions a green light comes on when the modem boots up), you may need to enable the correct setting for the ethernet device

-In adam2 you may need to do quote "SETENV MAC_PORT,0" or "SETENV MAC_PORT,1" (note uppercase and it's not MAC_PORTS), This option selects between internal and external PHY.
+In adam2 you may need to do quote "SETENV MAC_PORT,0" or "SETENV MAC_PORT,1" (note uppercase and it's not MAC_PORTS).

+This option selects between internal and external PHY.

 '''Congratulations you are successful :)'''

-now try to get an IP from the router by using dhclient eth0 from xterm in Linux or just unsetting IP variables in XP
+Now try to get an IP assigned by DHCP from the router by using dhclient eth0 from xterm in Linux or just unsetting IP variables in XP

-You should be given an IP like 192.168.1.111 (NOT 169.x.x.x this means something is broken)telnet into 192.168.1.1 and you're done :)
+You should be given an IP like 192.168.1.111 (NOT 169.x.x.x this means something is broken see above), telnet into 192.168.1.1 and you're should see the OpenWRT logo :)

 == Enabling ADSL... ==
 Please refer to this forum post for more info after reading this:http://forum.openwrt.org/viewtopic.php?pid=35563